arniecommits/Cloud_Ripper/Readme.md

 2. Ensure application traffic is inspected by a Cloud IPS solution such McAfee vNSP so you can look for malicious traffic such as shellcode or injection attempts.

+3. Ensure outbound traffic from workloads are regulated and cant be misused for defense evasion techniques.

-3. Use Cloud Security Posture Management tool such as [MVISION Cloud]([McAfee MVISION Cloud for Container Security | McAfee](https://www.mcafee.com/enterprise/en-gb/products/mvision-cloud/container-security.html)) which can look for building your resource inventory and run effective checks against privilege creep or unused resources.
+4. Use Cloud Security Posture Management tool such as  which can look for building your resource inventory and run effective checks against privilege creep or unused resources.

-4. Remove unused Cloud config objects, and ensure any roles that have **assume** capabilities have strict conditions attached so they cannot be taken over and exploited.
+5. Remove unused Cloud config objects, and ensure any roles that have **assume** capabilities have strict conditions attached so they cannot be taken over and exploited.